Receive Access Ecosystem Trading 6.1% Higher Over Last Week (RAE)

-Receive Access Ecosystem (RAE) traded 0% lower against the dollar during the one day period ending at 19:00 PM Eastern on October 3rd.
-One Receive Access Ecosystem coin can currently be purchased for approximately $1.20 or 0.00006112 BTC on cryptocurrency exchanges.
-Receive Access Ecosystem has a total market cap of $7.40 million and $487.00 worth of Receive Access Ecosystem was traded on exchanges in the last 24 hours.
-Over the last week, Receive Access Ecosystem has traded 6.1% higher against the dollar.
+Receive Access Ecosystem (RAE) traded 0% lower against the US dollar during the 24 hour period ending at 16:00 PM ET on October 5th.
+In the last seven days, Receive Access Ecosystem has traded up 6.1% against the US dollar.
+Receive Access Ecosystem has a total market cap of $7.39 million and approximately $487.00 worth of Receive Access Ecosystem was traded on exchanges in the last 24 hours.
+One Receive Access Ecosystem coin can now be purchased for $1.19 or 0.00005910 BTC on cryptocurrency exchanges.

 - OWNDATA (OWN) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.